aesteve/vertx-mvc-specifications/README.md

 In some configuration file the user will define the packages in which controllers are written.

-(warning:last time I checked, reflective recursion through packages was kinda messsy to deal with... re-check).
+(warning:last time I checked, reflective recursion through packages was kinda messsy to deal with... have to re-check).

 At startup, verticle will look for annotated controllers and instantiate every one of them (singleton).
 It's gonna read routes and dynamically create Vert.x handlers.